Dual Diagnosis Treatment Centers in Georgia (Metro Atlanta)

 - Amphetamine Pills and ADHD

 Mental health issues often occur alongside substance use disorders.
-A lack of treatment and care for these comorbid issues can result in negative long-term outcomes, including relapse and overdose.
-A report by the National Institute on Drug Abuse found that almost 8 million adults suffer from co-occurring mental illness and substance use.
-More than half of these people never receive any type of treatment.
+A lack of treatment and care for these comorbid issues can result in adverse long-term outcomes, including relapse and overdose.
+A National Institute on Drug Abuse report found that almost 8 million adults suffer from co-occurring mental illness and substance use.
+More than half of these people never receive any treatment.
 Only 9% will seek treatment through a dual-diagnosis center.

 - 23% of young adults struggle with dual diagnosis substance abuse and mental illness

-Substance use most often occurs alongside anxiety disorders, including generalized anxiety, panic disorder, and PTSD.
-Drug and alcohol use are also seen at higher levels in those suffering from:
+Substance use often occurs alongside anxiety disorders, including generalized anxiety, panic disorder, and post-traumatic stress disorder (PTSD).
+Drug and alcohol addiction are also seen at higher levels in those suffering from the following conditions:

 - Bipolar Disorder